nayaabkhan/rpi1b-retroarch/README.md

 ### Updater

-Download core info, assets from online updater in RetroArch interface.
+Navigate to Online Updater, then:
+1. Update Autoconfig Profiles
+2. Download Assets

 ### Place the Cores

 Cores are individual system libraries that are also built as binaries.
-The official link no longer has Armv6 binaries, which are required for RPi1.
+The official [link](http://buildbot.libretro.com/nightly/linux/armhf/latest) no longer has Armv6 binaries, which are required for RPi1.
 So we use prebuilt cores extracted from Lakka.
 Download them from this repo's [cores](https://github.com/nayaabkhan/rpi1b-retroarch/tree/main/cores).
 And move them to `~/.config/retroarch/cores`.

+### Game!

+The only way until now is to `scp` roms to the `~/.config/retroarch/downloads`.
+Then scan for the new roms and play!